 Yes.
 We have many Fellows from interfaith families.
 There is no religious requirement for the program other than that you self-identify as Jewish.

-Our program allows for participants to maintain their Sabbath observance.
-We are fully Shomer Shabbat (Sabbath observant) and do not travel on Shabbat.
+Our program allows for participants to maintain their Shabbat observance.
+We are fully Shomer Shabbat (Shabbat observant) and do not travel on Shabbat.
 All of our food meets OU (Orthodox Union) Kosher standards.
 Our educators are supportive of Fellows’ halachic commitments, and are available to answer questions and provide guidance.
 We strive to ensure that the religious and spiritual needs of all Fellows are met and respected.

 No, we want as diverse a group of Fellows as possible, including those who have gone to a Jewish camp for years and those who do not identify with any particular denomination.
 Read more about pluralism on the Fellowship.